Hotrod369/modqueue-enhancer/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the BSD-3-Clause license.